NADH kinase

-Thus, the two substrates of this enzyme are ATP and NADH, whereas its two products are ADP and NADPH.
+The enzyme characterised from yeast converts nicotinamide adenine dinucleotide to nicotinamide adenine dinucleotide phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The enzyme is encoded by the gene NADK2.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferases, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:NADH 2'-phosphotransferase.
 Other names in common use include reduced nicotinamide adenine dinucleotide kinase (phosphorylating), DPNH kinase, reduced diphosphopyridine nucleotide kinase, and NADH kinase.
 This enzyme has at least one activator, acetate.